Robert Place at Readers Studio 2010

 My interpretation was this:

-I should pick up what attracts me about it (like the magpie of the 7/Swords) and then consider it carefully (Hermit) and integrate it into my practice so that I can make it work well for me (King/Pentacles).
+I should pick up what attracts me about it (like the magpie of the 7/Swords) and then consider it carefully (Hermit) and integrate it into my practice so that I can make it work well for me in my Tarot practice (King/Pentacles).

 Now this is where I diverge from my discussion of this workshop.
 Today I was considering a card that has been plaguing me.
 Perhaps some of you know what I’m talking about – a card that keeps popping up in your readings for yourself for a while.
 And of course, as we all know, the hardest person to do a reading for is yourself since your hopes and fears intrude on such readings. the card that was bewildering to me was the Four of Cups.